 On Behalf of The Stanislaus Council of Governments (StanCOG)

-Regional Government Services (RGS) Invites Applications for the Position
+Regional Government Services (RGS) is conducting a recruitment for the position

 Final Filing Date: Open Until Filled

 The Stanislaus Council of Governments (StanCOG) is seeking qualified candidates for Transit Planner positions at either the Assistant Transit Planner OR Associate Transit Planner level to perform professional level work in the field of regional and urban transportation planning and related work as required.